 - Bulk Cable, Green, 1000 ft. (use green cable for switches)

-- Bulk Cable, Yellow, 1000 ft. (use yellow cable for motion detectors)
+- Bulk Cable, Yellow, 1000 ft. (use yellow cable for motion sensors)

 Plenum Wire – If your build is in an area that requires Plenum Rated wire, the above wire will not meet those specifications.
 With plenum wire, solid copper is required.